jlbradley1844/jlbradley1844.github.io/_posts/2018-04-12-personal-project-doom-loop.md

 The reason I call it a doom loop is because this is the trap where you endlessly iterate, one roadblock after another after another, without actually converging on project completion.
-Visible project is followed by setbacks which obviate all work to that point.
+Visible progress is followed by roadblocks and setbacks that obviate all work to that point.
 The reason this happens is that because, knowing it is a personal project and I'm doing it for _education_, I make all sorts of tradeoffs that would be unrealistic in my day job.
-This both in the name of learing new stuff saving time, since I'm so time-constrained.
+This both in the name of learing new stuff and, ironically saving time.
 As a result, I loop around running into one roadblock after another, never actually achieving closure.
-So this is the doom loop: the more you work, the more unachievable the goal becomes.
+The more I work, the more unachievable the goal becomes.

-So for the postmortem.
+So, on to the postmortem.
 Here's the rough sequence of highlighted actions, going back over a year and a half.
-Worse yet, this isn't the whole thing, just the most "epic fail" elements:
+Worse yet, this isn't the whole thing, just the most "epic fail" elements.
+The problem practically diagnoses itself:

 1. Get an idea for a personal project.
 Unlike other ideas I have (i.e., bad), this one is realistic and doable in a reasonable